Patient professional reference

 If two interventions have been offered without benefit, consider referral to specialist mental health services.
 Specialist treatment may include management of comorbid conditions, structured problem solving, other types of medication and treatment at tertiary centres.

 The literature is contradictory about prognosis.
 In one study the panic disorder had a long course lasting several years.
 In another study in primary care only a quarter of the patients with panic disorder and agoraphobia had remission in a three-year follow up.
 Yet, three quarters of those with just panic disorder improved.
+There is an increased risk of attempted suicide for people with panic disorder.

 Those who suffer can help themselves by recognising triggers to panic and ameliorating them through avoidance or CBT-based strategies.
 Those who have recovered should be made aware that the condition may relapse and that they should seek early help for further treatment if panic attacks return.